Scion tC

-The Scion tC is a compact car manufactured by Toyota under its Scion brand from 2004 to 2016 over two generations: ANT10 (2004–2010) and AGT20 (2010–2016).
+The Scion tC is a compact car manufactured by Toyota under its Scion brand from 2004 to 2016 over two generations: ANT10 (2004–2010) and AGT20 (2011–2016).
 Both generations were built in Japan.
-The tC was introduced first in the United States for the 2005 model year and then, beginning with the second generation in the 2010 model year, in Canada as well.
+The tC was introduced first in the United States for the 2005 model year and then, beginning with the second generation in the 2011 model year, in Canada as well.
 The tC was Scion's best-selling model, constituting almost 40% of total Scion sales.

 The name tC stands for "touring coupe."
 Beginning in 2011, the tC was sold as the Toyota Zelas in the Middle East, China and South America, a name derived from "zelante", Italian for "passionate" or "zealous."

 First generation (AT10; 2004)

-Toyota debuted the production tC at the January 2004 NAIAS with sales beginning in May 2004 as a 2005 model year.
+Toyota debuted the production tC at the January 2004 North American International Auto Show with sales beginning in May 2004 as a 2005 model year.
 The tC was a spiritual successor to the Celica intended to appeal to the millennial market.
 To this end, Toyota included numerous standard features, and optional features were easy to add.
 Standard equipment included power windows, cruise control, air conditioning, keyless entry, mirror-mounted turn signal lights, four-wheel anti-lock disc brakes, a 160-watt Pioneer sound system with CD player, 17-inch alloy wheels, and a panoramic moonroof.

 The tC shares its chassis with the Avensis and uses a MacPherson strut front and double wishbone rear suspension.
 It was offered at a low (base MSRP of US$17,670 for the 2009 model with manual transmission) with the pure "monospec" pricing marketing style that Toyota adopted.
 This generation was not sold in Canada.

 A bare-bones version of the tC known as the Spec Package was offered without many of the standard accessories.
 The Spec Package replaced the 17 in alloy wheels with 16 in steel wheels and seven spoke wheel covers, and had simplified interior and exterior equipment, including a fixed rather than powered glass roof, deletion of cruise control and steering wheel audio controls, and urethane steering wheel finish instead of wrapped leather.
 Meant to serve as a blank slate to the tuner market, the Spec Package was offered in only four colors: Super White, Flint Mica, Black Sand Pearl and Classic Silver Metallic.
 MSRP was $1,400 less than the standard model.
 The Spec Package was discontinued for the 2009 model year.

-The tC received a minor facelift in 2007 for the 2008 model year that included a revised grille and new head and taillights.
+The tC received a minor refresh in 2007 for the 2008 model year that included a revised grille and new, "Altezza"-styled head and taillights.

 The model was Scion's best seller, reaching over 79,125 units sold in 2006, but the car's sales quickly dwindled by 2010, only moving 15,204 units.
 A 2nd generation was released for the 2011 model year.

 Car and Driver praised the 2005 tC for its list of accessories but criticized its low headroom in the backseat and limited cargo room.